 “SEO tips for beginners” (download OR free) filetype: PDF

 I selected a random product from Amazon and set up an alert like this.

 “The Sassy Way to Ranking #1 in Google” (download OR free) filetype: PDF

 To stop receiving Google Alert emails, click on the ‘Unsubscribe’ link in the email address section.

 Click on ‘Unsubscribe’ to confirm, and you won’t get any more emails.

 Google Alerts is a powerful tool.
 You can receive daily emails with targeted information that best suits your business strategy.

 There are alerts to help you get blog content ideas, find opportunities for link building, monitor your competitors, and help you protect your digital products from theft.

-If you decide you want to stop a Google Alert, there is a link in each email you receive to ‘Unsubscribe’.
-Click on that link and the emails will stop.
+If you decide you want to stop a Google Alert, there is a link in each email you receive to Unsubscribe.
+Click on that link, and you won’t get any more emails.

 Also, Google only sends you alerts on new content.
-To get the best results, you need to use Google search operators, this helps filter out information you don’t need.
+To get the best results, you need to use Google search operators.
+Operators help filter out information you don’t need.